Cigarette Smoking in Smokers With and Without Schizophrenia

 Time Frame: One day (in the Ad Libitum Smoking Session), over an 8-hour time frame.

-In the Ad Libitum Smoking Session, participants can smoke as many research cigarettes as they wish.
-We quantify the number of cigarettes smoked in the first two hours and in the last two hours of the session and calculate the difference score by subtracting the number in the last two hours from that in the first two hours.
+In the Ad Libitum Smoking Session, participants can smoke as many research cigarettes (all very-low-nicotine-content) as they wish.
+The propensity to maintain smoking despite the absence of nicotine was quantified by subtracting the number of cigarettes smoked in the last two hours from that in the first two hours of the session.
+Smaller difference values indicate that smoking was upheld by very-low-nicotine-content cigarettes.

 One day (in the Ad Libitum Smoking Session), over an 8-hour time frame.